localstack/localstack-blog.github.io/content/2024-08-12-ephemeral-instances/index.md

 Once you have all your services and state set, you can click the **State** tab for your instance and save the state locally or to a Cloud Pod.

-Creating all the services in your ephemeral instance manually probably isn't the ideal way to work, in part because you are consuming minutes as you do so and, depending on how long you chose for your instance to live, there's also a chance it shuts down before you are done.
+Creating all the services in your ephemeral instance manually probably isn't the ideal way to work, in part because you are consuming minutes as you go along, and depending on how long you chose for your instance to live, there's also a chance it shuts down before you are done.
 Instead, it is better to use your local version of LocalStack running on Docker and then use one of the options LocalStack provides for [state management](https://docs.localstack.cloud/user-guide/state-management/) to save the state and load your state into a new ephemeral instance.
 Let's see how to do that using Cloud Pods.

 ## Create an Ephemeral Instance from a Cloud Pod